 The share premium account increased by EUR 103,811 thousand year on year from EUR 195,496 thousand to EUR 299,307 thousand.
 This increase stems from the difference arising from the dividend entitlements of EUR 11,182 thousand less newly created shares in the amount of EUR 472 thousand and less capital procurement costs after tax in the amount of EUR 32 thousand.
-The share premium account also rose by the difference arising from the business interests and land contributed as non-cash contributions totalling EUR 99,000 thousand less newly created shares in the amount of EUR 4,873 thousand and less capital procurement costs after tax in the amount of EUR 1,026 thousand.
+The share premium account also rose by the difference arising from the business interests and land contributed as non-cash contributions totalling EUR 99,000 thousand less newly created shares in the amount of EUR 4,873 thousand and less capital procurement costs after tax in the amount of EUR 11,026 thousand.

-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-Consolidated statement of changes in equity (IFPS

-Notes to the consolidated financial statements for the 2022 financial year
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements